luizhlelis/trace-context-w3c/README.md

 > **_NOTE:_**  I chose to use the term `vendor` to describe all the trace systems because that's the way as the standard refers to them.
 But it seems that [it'll be changed soon](https://github.com/w3c/trace-context/issues/387).

-now imagine a scenery where there are many vendors and also many languages with different diagnostics libraries, some of them identify a trace with an `operation-id`, other calls it as `request-id` and also there is another one which reconize it as a `trace-id`.
+now imagine a scenery where there are many vendors and also many languages with different diagnostics libraries, some of them identify a trace with an `operation-id`, other calls it as `request-id` and also there is another one which recognizes it as a `trace-id`.
 Besides that, the id's format changes depending on vendor or diagnostic library: one is in the `hierarchical` format, another one is an `UUID` and there is also a 24 character `string` identifier.
 That scenery would result in: systems with different tracing vendors will not be able to correlate the traces and also will not be able to propagate traces as there is no unique identification that is forwarded.
 This is where trace context standard comes in.

 ## The trace context standard